catarse/catarse/README.md

 ### Translations

-We hope to support a lot of languages in the future.
-So we are willing to accept pull requests with translations to other languages.
+We hope to support a lot of languages in the future, so we are willing to accept pull requests with translations to other languages.

-Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the english translation.
+Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the English translation.

 ## Payment gateways